WordPress/gutenberg/packages/plugins/README.md

 <a name="getPlugins" href="#getPlugins">#</a> **getPlugins**

-Returns all registered plugins.
+Returns all registered plugins without a scope or for a given scope.

 _Parameters_

 -   _scope_ `[string]`: The scope to be used when rendering inside a plugin area.
+No scope by default.

 _Returns_

--   `WPPlugin[]`: The list of all plugins or for a give scope.
+-   `WPPlugin[]`: The list of plugins without a scope or for a given scope.

 <a name="PluginArea" href="#PluginArea">#</a> **PluginArea**